stamler/ftraining/flighttest.md

 ## 29 Emergency Procedures / Malfunctions

+---

-a. partial power loss
+### a. partial power loss (POH 3-16 GNLR) (see also rough engine operation)

-  1. Carb Heat ON
-  2. Mixture FULL RICH
-  3. Verify Mags BOTH
-  4. Verify Oil pressure / temp
-  5. Precautionary Landing
+* CARBURETOR ICING

+  See item i below.

+* SPARK PLUG FOULING

+1. test each mag to confirm one is much worse, return to BOTH
+2. lean mixture and wait several minutes
+3. if this doesn't work try enrichening to smooth out
+4. if problem still exists land at the nearest airport on BOTH mags unless roughness necessitates only one

+* MAGNETO MALFUNCTION

+1. test each mag to confirm one is much worse
+2. modify power setting and enrichen mixture to determine whether continued operation on BOTH is possible
+3. If not, switch to good mag and land at nearest airport

-b. rough engine operation or overheat
+### b. rough engine operation or overheat

-  1. Carb Heat ON
-  2. Mixture FULL RICH
-  3. Verify Mags BOTH
-  4. Verify Oil pressure / temp
-  5. Precautionary Landing
+* LOW OIL PRESSURE

+1. *Oil temperature is rising*: engine failure may be imminent.
+Reduce power immediately and select forced landing field.
+Use minimum power to reach touchdown spot.
+2. *Oil temperature is normal*: this could be a gauge malfunction.
+Land at nearest airport

-c. loss of oil pressure
+### c. loss of oil pressure

   1. Precautionary Landing

-d. fuel starvation
+### d. fuel starvation

-e. electrical fire
+### e. electrical fire

   1. Master OFF
   2. Avionics Switch OFF